 - Know how to go uphill.
-You may want to shift down to a lower gear.
-The lower gears help cool your engine and transmission, and you can climb the hill better. - Stay in your own lane when driving on two-lane roads in hills or mountains.
+Drive in the highest gear possible. - Stay in your own lane when driving on two-lane roads in hills or mountains.
 Don't swing wide or cut across the center of the road.
 Drive at speeds that let you stay in your own lane. - As you go over the top of a hill, be alert.
 There could be something in your lane, like a stalled car or an accident. - You may see highway signs on mountains that warn of special problems.
 Examples are long grades, passing or no-passing zones, a falling rocks area or winding roads.
 Be alert to these and take appropriate action.